Site map

 We’ll overweight companies that are hitting adequate decarbonisation targets while not underweighting in ‘high-impact sectors’.
 These sectors are ones that are deemed critical to the successful transition to a low-carbon economy, such as manufacturing and construction.

 Simon Pilcher, CEO of USS Investment Management, said: “This is a natural progression for our investment strategy.
-It follows our ambition to be Net Zero for greenhouse gases by 2050, if not before.
+It follows our ambition for our investments to be net zero by 2050, if not before.
 We think we’ll be one of the first major UK pension schemes to do this.
 The move will also inform our thinking on the way we approach investment more widely, both in the defined benefit and defined contribution segments of the scheme.”

 “We believe investment in more climate-friendly assets – those positioned to adapt or benefit as the world transitions to a low-carbon economy – offer upside return potential, while lower exposure to companies poorly positioned to adapt to such a world reduces our exposure to downside risk.”